perkinsml/disaster_response_pipeline/README.md

 │       ├── master.html                  # Main page of web app
 │       └── go.html                      # Classification results page of web app
 │
+├── images                               # A folder of web app screen shots used on this page
+|
 ├── requirements.txt                     # A list of required libraries and their versions
 |
 └── README.md